 While the After School Program is less formal and less structured than the regular school day, there is a basic daily schedule.
-The program will begin with some quiet time for homework, reading, etc., followed by playtime (outside, gym, or classroom), snack, and quiet play time.
+The program consists of quiet time for homework, reading, playtime (outside, gym, or classroom), snack, and quiet play time.